Quaerite et invenietis — "Seek and you will find"

 politicization of the media has become ubiquitous.
 The resulting

-duplicity of attempting to totally misrepresent the scientific record in a
+duplicity of attempting to totally misrepresent facts and realities in a

 manner intended to deceive the public is as serious an infraction